 Introduction As I explained in this StackOverflow question, mapping calculated properties is very easy with JPA and Hibernate.
 In this post, I’m going to demonstrate how you can derive some entity property based on one or multiple persistent entity attributes.

 Introduction When fetching an entity, all attributes are going to be loaded as well.
 This is because every entity attribute is implicitly marked with the @Basic annotation whose default fetch policy is FetchType.EAGER.
 However, the attribute fetch strategy can be set to FetchType.LAZY, in which case the entity attribute is loaded with a secondary select statement upon being accessed for the first time.
 This configuration alone is not sufficient because Hibernate requires bytecode instrumentation to intercept the attribute access request and issue the secondary select statement on demand.

-Introduction As previously explained, using the JPA entity business key for equals and hashCode is always best choice.
-However, not all entities feature a unique business key, so we need to use another database column that is also unique, as the primary key.
+Introduction As previously explained, using the JPA entity business key for equals and hashCode is always the best choice.
+However, not all entities feature a unique business key, so we need to use another database column that is also unique as the primary key.
 But using the entity identifier for equality is very challenging, and this post is going to show you how you can use it without issues.